dankoch/reckonersite/README.md

 ## Aha!
 So why did you build it?

-After six years in the Big Government and Commercial Consulting business, I embarked on the Reckoner project as a means to achieve three main goals:
+After six years in the Big Consulting business, I embarked on the Reckoner project as a means to achieve three goals:

 1. To complete the always-satisfying process of defining and building a **product** from scratch.
 2. As an opportunity to work with some technologies with which I wanted to build a production-grade system (MongoDB, Django 1.4, Amazon CloudFront CDN, etc.)